-member of the Episcopal Church.
-In St. Paul's Episcopal Church at Norfolk, Vir-ginia, Henry C. Hardy married Huldah E. Dozier, who was born in Camden County, North Carolina, in 1828, and died at Norfolk in August, 1875.
-Her early an-cestors were Huguenot refugees who settled in Eastern North Carolina when they fied from revolutionary France, and at that time the orthography of the name was Dauge.
-To Henry C. Hardy and his wife the fol-lowing children were born: Frederick, who lives re-tired at Columbia, Tennessee; Caldwell; Horace, who was special agent of the Northwestern Mutual Life Insurance Company of New York City, died at Pitts-Insurance Company of the Northwestern Mutual Line Insurance Company of New York City, died at Pitts-burgh, Pennsylvania; Henrietta, who died in New York City in 1880, was the wife of the late Edward Hammond; Lydia, who is the wife of Rev. John D. Hammond, of the Methodist Episcopal Church in Long
+In St. Paul's Episcopal Church at Norfolk, Virginia, Henry C. Hardy married Huldah E. Dozier, who was born in Camden County, North Carolina, in 1828, and died at Norfolk in August, 1875.
+Her early ancestors were Huguenot refugees who settled in Eastern North Carolina when they fled from revolutionary France, and at that time the orthography of the name was Dauge.
+To Henry C. Hardy and his wife the fol-lowing children were born: Frederick, who lives relowing children were born: Frederick, who hves retired at Columbia, Tennessee; Caldwell; Horace, who was special agent of the Northwestern Mutual Life Insurance Company of New York City, died at Pittsburgh, Pennsylvania; Henrietta, who died in New York City in 1880, was the wife of the late Edward Hammond; Lydia, who is the wife of Rev. John D. Hammond, of the Methodist Episcopal Church in Long Island; Henry C., Jr., operated a broker's office in New York City until his death; Willoughby D., who is a public accountant, resides in New York City; and two children who died in infancy.

-Hammond, of the Methodist Episcopal Church in Long Island; Henry C., Jr., operated a broker's office in New York City until his death; Willoughby D., who is a public accountant, resides in New York City; and two children who died in infancy.
-Caldwell Hardy was mainly educated in the Poly-technic Institute in Brooklyn, New York, where he continued until eighteen years old.
-In 1871 he ac-companied his parents when they returned to Norfolk, and at that time entered the Farmers Bank of Nor-folk in a humble capacity, but soon displayed such evident business ability that one promotion after the other followed, and ultimately he became president of that bank.
+Caldwell Hardy was mainly educated in the Polytechnic Institute in Brooklyn, New York, where he continued until eighteen years old.
+In 1871 he accontinued until eighteen years old.
+In 1871 he accompanied his parents when they returned to Norfolk, and at that time entered the Farmers Bank of Norfolk in a humble capacity, but soon displayed such evident business ability that one promotion after the other followed, and ultimately he became president of that bank.
 This position he resigned in 1885 in order to become cashier of the Norfolk National Bank, of which he was elected president in 1899.
-He continued at the head of that institution until 1916, when he was called to Richmond to accept his present responsibilities. responsibilities.
+He continued at the head of that institution until 1916, when he was called to Richmond to accept his present responsibilities.

-From 1893 to 1916 he was cashier and later presi-From 1893 to 1916 he was cashier and later presi-dent of the Norfolk Bank for Savings and Trusts.
-He was interested for many years in the affairs of the American Bankers' Association, serving on the ex-centive and other committees, and was elected presi-dent of the association in New Orleans in 1902, and presided over the San Francisco Convention in 1903.
-During the World was it may deaided by the Instead
+From 1893 to 1916 he was cashier and later president of the Norfolk Bank for Savings and Trusts.
+He was interested for many years in the affairs of the American Bankers' Association, serving on the ex-ccutive and other committees, and was elected presi-dent of the association in New Orleans in 1902, and presided over the San Francisco Convention in 1908.

-During the World war it was decided by the United States Government that he could best serve his country's interests by attending to his official duties and looking after the financing of this district of the Fed-eral Reserve, his office continuing at Richmond rather than at Washington.
-As a patriotic citizen he ac-cepted these increased responsibilities, and only those closely associated with him have any conception of their weight.
+During the World war it was decided by the United states Government that he could best serve his country's interests by attending to his official duties and looking after the financing of this district of the Federal Reserve, his office continuing at Richmond rather than at Washington.
+As a patriotic citizen he accepted these increased responsibilities, and only those closely associated with him have any conception of their weight.